IPCA Laboratories Ltd launches Diulcus to address Diabetic Foot Ulcer (DFU) in India - www.lokmattimes.com

 In response to this serious healthcare challenge, IPCA Laboratories Ltd proudly announces the launch of Diulcus, a novel product aimed at addressing the challenges of Diabetic Foot Ulcer (DFU) in the Indian market.
 Diulcus, developed by NovaLead Pharma Pvt Ltd, a pioneer in drug repurposing, represents a significant advancement in the management of DFU.
 The product has received approval from the Central Drugs Standard Control Organization (CDSCO) and was partially funded by the Biotechnology Industry Research Assistance Council (BIRAC), a Government of India enterprise.

-The launch event was graced by esteemed personalities, including Premchand Godha, AK Jain, Dr. Anil Pareek, Sunil Ghai, and Supreet Deshpande.
+The launch event was graced by esteemed personalities, including Sri.
+Premchand Godha, Sri AK Jain, Dr. Anil Pareek, Sri Sunil Ghai, and Sri.
+Supreet Deshpande.

 During phase 3 trials in India, Diulcus demonstrated remarkable efficacy, with a 60.3% ulcer closure rate within three months of treatment.
 Remarkably, patients continued to show an ulcer closure rate of 77.20% over six months, even after stopping treatment at three months.
 These results are among the best observed for any pharmaceutical preparation used in DFU treatment.